What is Cuba known for other than Fidel Castro, Che Guevara, and the revolution?

 Cuba is known for its unique and incredibly diverse art scene, a blend of cultural inspirations from South America, Africa, Europe, and North America.

-The Cuban art scene has always been influenced by the complicated history of Cuba, as well as the over time diverse demographic of the island.
+The Cuban art scene has always been influenced by the complicated history of Cuba, as well as the diverse demographic of the island.

 Visual symbols used in Cuban art from the colonial era, European Impressionism and Cubism, muralism from Mexico, and elements from North America and Africa are all part of the mix.